 You know, sometimes people lose in elections.

-You can go back and check history, and you know, you'll find a literally a wrecking a wrecking ball in the early careers of some politicians from Abe Lincoln uh through Newt Gingrich having lost his first race to presidential candidates who have lost and and come back.
+You can go back and check history, and you'll find literally A wrecking ball in the early careers of some politicians from Abe Lincoln through Newt Gingrich having lost his first race to presidential candidates who have lost and come back.

-You know, then you like looking at Donald Trump, it looks like four.
+You know, then you're like, looking at Donald Trump, it looks like four.

-We're gonna pick up four Senate seats, which is a massive, massive, necessary number to stop whatever the Democrats may do in the House.
+We're going to pick up four Senate seats, which is a massive, massive, necessary number to stop whatever the Democrats may do in the House.

-He's he was doing wonderful at the beginning, and then all of a sudden he tanked.
+And then all of a sudden, he tanked.

-And and then the article that came out today, um, I believe it was in a um liberal magazine that basically said uh Debbie Stavana said, take your squats because get the out of here.
+And then the article that came out today, I believe it was in a liberal magazine that basically said, Debbie Stavanaugh said, take your squatskas and get the F out of here.

 It was unbelievable.